quantumsnowball/marble-drawing-scam-analysis/README.md

 ### Calculation
 For detail analysis please refer to [probability.ipynb](https://github.com/quantumsnowball/marble_drawing_scam_analysis/blob/master/probability.ipynb) and [original.py](https://github.com/quantumsnowball/marble_drawing_scam_analysis/blob/master/original.py)

+## Simulation
+There is another way to get the probabilities for all cases, and it is by simulation.
+Please refer to [simulation.ipynb](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/simulation.ipynb) for details.

+## Conclusion
+As proved in [probability.ipynb](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/probability.ipynb), on average the player is lossing 12 dollars on every play.
+Clearly this game is a scam.
+This is because the player is having close to 49% of getting case `543` which corresponds to a punishment of $30.
+Although in some cases player may win more $100 - $300, but these are extremely rare cases.
+Without indepth calculation, the player may think that these events are equally likely to occure, but we have shown that this is far from being true.
+It is this huge difference in perception which makes this game a scam.

 ## Improvement on the Game
 While the reward levels for this game may not be on a very good setting, thus it is possible to fine tune the rewards to make this game more interesting and exciting.